💰Economic Model

 For participants seeking to optimize their position:

-Stake SIR: Earn ETH dividends from protocol fees
+Stake SIR: Earn dividends from protocol fees

 Provide Liquidity: Earn SIR rewards to offset dilution